 - It's All About Me: The general attitude of the two brides about their wedding day.
 Let's just forget about those pesky grooms.

-- My Hair Came Out Blue (Invoked): Emma sabotaging Liv's hair dye while Liv is at the hairdresser's.
+- My Hair Came Out Green: Blue colour.
+Invoked as Emma sabotages Liv's hair dye while Liv is at the hairdresser's.

 - Pimped-Out Dress / Fairytale Wedding Dress: You need a Vera Wang wedding dress and you can't alter it.
 You must alter your body.